actordc/uSystem/README.md

 # uSystem
-This is an experimental repository, with a operating system developed by myself.
+This is an experimental repository, with an operating system developed by myself.
 Use with caution ;)